elpeterson/our-gymnastics/README.md

     cd our-gymnastics
     ```

-2.  **Install dependencies:** This is a monorepo, so you'll need to install dependencies in the root, client, and server directories.
+2.  **Install dependencies:** This is a monorepo, so you'll need to install dependencies in the root, this will also install dependencies for client and server.
     ```bash
     npm install
-    npm install --prefix client
-    npm install --prefix server
     ```

 3.  **Configure Server Environment:** The server requires a connection to a PostgreSQL database.
 Create a `.env` file in the `server/` directory with your database credentials.